-Your Dartmouth Card is your official College ID, and allows you to access your Dining Meal Plan and your DA$H Discretionary account (Laundry, Vending, Tickets, Events), as well as door access to residence halls and facilities – and it's your library card, too!
+Your Dartmouth Card is your official College I.D., and allows you to access your Dining Meal Plan and your DA$H Discretionary account (Laundry, Vending, Tickets, Events), as well as operate door access to residence halls and facilities—and it's your library card, too!

 You will pick-up your Dartmouth Card when you arrive on campus for New Student Orientation.
-Remember to bring a valid photo-ID, such as a driver's license or passport.
-Valid photo ID is required for all first-time Dartmouth ID cards.
+Remember to bring a valid form of photo I.D., such as a driver's license or passport.
+Valid photo I.D. is required for all first-time Dartmouth I.D. cards.

-Students and parents can check their balance online and add money online.
+Students can check their balances and add money online.
 For more information, please visit the Dartmouth Card Office, or call at 603-646-3724.
-The Dartmouth Card office is located in the basement of the Class of 1953 Commons.

 Yes.
 Students can either do their laundry in the residence halls or opt to use a laundry service.